Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 by myself or from open sources,  please see [<em>credits</em>](#credits) for a list of sources and photographers.

 #### Design Limitations
-A 'funkier' more modern layout was originally designed but outside the scope of my current capabilities.
+A more modern layout was originally designed but outside the scope of my current capabilities.
 A fourth and fifth page for a community forum and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
+The forms are also limited in function, as that is outside the scope of the project and my capabilities at this time.

 ## Features
  - Responsive on all devices
  - Supported by Chrome, Safari and Firefox browsers
- - Interactive Elements
+ - Interactive Elements : Navbar, Forms, Buttons, Video's.
  - Adapted for users with special accessibility requirements where possible
+ - The Navbar will be sticky to allow ease of naviagtion for the user at all times.
+ - The Nabar on mobile devices and smaller screens will display in a drop down.
+ - The business logo will act as a link back to the home page.
+ - The home page hero image will have a link to the booking form, to speed up navigation for users.
+ - Forms will have manditory fields
+ - There will be a seperate booking and contact form as class date and class type need to be mandatory fields to ensure a clean booking experience and to reduce administration on the business side.
+ - The footer will have links to the businesses social media.
+ - All external links will open in a new browser window.

  ## Technologies